moekimora/lostinstarrail/README.md

 - Several changes
   - Slightly changed the scoring system, made it harder to score 5k
   - Seed at the bottom left corner now shows if the seed is randomly generated or provided manually
-  - Seed now generates randomly from 1 to 16 characters max
+  - Seed now randomly generates from 1 to 16 characters max

+## v1.0.29
+- New gamemode: Survival
+  - There's no round limit for the new Survival gamemode, instead you try to play for as many round as possible.
+Each round will have a score condition in order to progress to the next round, increase over time.
+Mods and Filters works the same (except for round mod because there's no round limit)
+  - For now the gamemode is unfinished so consider it as Infinite mode kek, change later
+- Several changes
+  - Seed now randomly generates from 5 to 16 characters max instead of 1 to 16
+  - Removed Pan and Zoom, replaced with Gamemodes: Standard and Survival

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.